ignfab/geocontext/README.md

 ## Warning

-> Cette API est un POC ayant vocation à devenir un module APICARTO facilitant l'utilisation des données de la Géoplateforme si son utilité est confirmé.
+> Cette API est un POC ayant vocation à devenir un module APICARTO facilitant l'utilisation des données de la Géoplateforme si son utilité est confirmée.

 This API is a Proof of Concept (POC) intended to become an APICARTO module facilitating the use of Géoplateforme data if its usefulness is confirmed.